Software Development Team at Capacity | JDK Technologies

-However, that is easier said than done.
-A recent report* finds that two of the greatest challenges companies face are: 1) being at capacity with their software development teams (24%) and 2) hiring more talent (21%).
+A recent report* finds that two of the greatest challenges companies face today are: their software development teams are at capacity (24%) and hiring more talent (21%).

-To get started, here are some questions that will help you understand when it’s time to work with trusted vendors.
-Thinking about the answers will help determine a solution that is most suitable for your organization:
+To know if it’s time to work with a technology partner, here are some questions to ask.
+The answers can help you determine a solution that is most suitable for your organization.

-- Does your current talent pool have all of the expertise necessary for a project?
+- Does your current talent pool have the expertise necessary for a project?

 - Will this project overburden your team and prevent them from performing their other job functions?

 - What is the budget for this project?

 If you’ve determined that your software development team is at maximum capacity, and hiring will not address the immediate demands of your project, it’s time to partner with trusted providers.